teamreflex/cosmo-web/README.md

 - Fetching other user's collections
   - Includes user search box with recent history
   - Filter state is stored in the URL for sharing
-  - Cosmo ID or Polygon address can be used
+  - COSMO ID or Polygon address can be used
-  - Supports address -> Cosmo ID resolution if the ID has been logged
+  - Supports address -> COSMO ID resolution if the ID has been logged
 - Indexing of all released objekts
 - Wishlist builder
 - COMO drop calendar
 - Polygon gas price display
 - Displaying trade history
-  - Includes displaying Cosmo ID if available
+  - Includes displaying COSMO ID if available
 - Privacy options to hide collection/trades/COMO
 - Per-member collection progress breakdown
   - Leaderboards displaying the top 25 users for the given member
-- Toggle to display collections from the blockchain instead of Cosmo
+- Toggle to display collections from the blockchain instead of COSMO
 - Descriptions/source of all objekts

 </details>